City Investments in Chinatown

 The $1 million Chinatown Recovery Fund supported post-pandemic recovery projects in the Chinatown community.
 The fund has been fully expended and a report is underway.
 See the list of projects.

-The Chinatown Vibrancy Fund aims to support the implementation of the Chinatown Strategy by bringing visitors into the area through festivals, events and cultural projects as well as building community cohesion and empowering residents both housed and unhoused.
+The Chinatown Vibrancy Fund supports the implementation of the Chinatown Strategy by bringing visitors into the area through festivals, events and cultural projects.
+It also builds community cohesion and empowers residents, both housed and unhoused.
 There is no minimum or maximum amount for individual projects.
+Increased visitors benefit Chinatown businesses, supporting the local economy.

 The Chinatown Strategy is a broad economic development approach supported by placemaking and actionable community-led programming components.
 It was built from the Chinatown Urban Interface Plan ()and the Economic Development Plan ()for Chinatown.